What to do in Austin when it rains – the perfect guide

 Check out the Wonder Spaces museum

-Prepare to be immersed in lights, mirrors, and many different mind-stimulating installations.
+Prepare to be immersed in lights, mirrors, and a variety of mind-stimulating installations.

-Learn about Texas history in Bullock Texas State History Museum
+Learn about Texas history at the Bullock Texas State History Museum.

 Named the official history museum of the State of Texas in 2001.
 Explore the settlement, independence, and battles fought to make Texas the state it is today.
-You can hear stories of those who have been impacted by the history of Texas with the museum’s story of the Texas project.
+You can hear stories of those who the history of Texas has impacted through the museum’s Texas project.
 This is a must-do in Austin.

 Austin BetterWorks